 College becomes your home away from home so it really should make you feel comfortable.
 This is why it is a great idea to visit a campus before making your final decision.
 Each college has its own vibe and it is something that you can feel when you are there.
 The moment I stepped foot on my campus I knew that I could live here.
 So making sure a college has that for you should be a priority.

 Not all schools are the same.
 Some colleges have better programs for certain majors and that is just a fact.
-For me finding a college with a great program was one of the most important things I looked at because a better accredited school (for me in theater) can help when looking for jobs post graduation.
-You don’t have to come in knowing exactly what you want to do with your life but if you don’t find a school with good classes for things you are interested in than it may come back to bite you in the butt later on.
+For me finding a college with a great program was one of the most important things I looked at because a better accredited school (for me in theatre) can help when looking for jobs post graduation.
+You don’t have to come in knowing exactly what you want to do with your life but if you don’t find a school with good classes for things you are interested in than it may come back to bit you in the butt later on.

 What other things do you think is important to think about when choosing a school?
 Leave your ideas in the comments below.